Skip to main content

 Buyer Guide

-A practical guide for tea brands choosing flexible packaging — why 3-layer MET PET laminate is non-negotiable, the five pack sizes Indian retail expects, when a stand-up zipper is worth the MOQ step, and the compliance pieces you handle.
+A practical guide for tea brands choosing flexible packaging — why 3-layer MET PET laminate is non-negotiable, the five pack sizes Indian retail expects, and when a stand-up zipper is worth the MOQ step.

 Rittik Monohat14 May 20267 min read